toolbuilder/iterablefu/README.md

 // This is not a bug, chainable works exactly like generator functions because it uses them internally
 ```

-To reuse an `IterableFu` transformation, wrap it in a function so that a new Generator object is returned each time it is called.
+To reuse an `IterableFu` chain, wrap it in a function so that a new Generator object is returned each time it is called.

 ```javascript
 const fn = () => chainable.range(5)